-- Become a PMI® member first.
-If you join PMI, you pay lower fees to take the exam and, if necessary, to retake the exam. - O Your fees are based upon your status at the time you begin the application.
-If you are not a PMI® member and want to get the lower exam fee, then you have two options: - Join PMI, get a PMI® identification and then begin your application; or - Submit the PMI® application and exam application at the same time. - o If you join PMI while completing the application, you can either be charged the higher non-member fee (PMI will not reimburse the difference) or you can discard what you have input into the system and start all over with your new
+• Become a PMI® member first.
+If you join PMI, you pay lower fees.
+You pay a lower fee to take the exam and, if necessary, you pay a lower fee to retake the exam.

+- O Your fees are based upon your status at the time you begin the application.
+If you are not a PMI® member and want to get the lower exam fee, then you have two options: - Join PMI, get a PMI® identification and then begin your application; or - submit the PMI® application and exam application at the same time. - o If you join PMI while completing the application, you can either be charged the higher non-member fee (PMI will not reimburse the difference) or you can discard what you have input into the system and start all over with your new PMI® number.
-PMI® number.
 PMI does not have the capability to change your status from guest to member while the application is in process.
-Your initial record will simply be deleted.

-• Sometimes your business units will reimburse for your application fee but not a membership fee.
+Your initial record will simply be deleted. - Sometimes your business units will reimburse for your application fee but not a membership fee.
 Before joining PMI or applying for the exam, check with your business unit first regarding what they will reimburse, so you can do what makes sense.